rasple/gr-prg-sim/README.md

 ___

-This in itself would result in a very busy signal.
+This in itself would result in a very noisy signal.
 So we use the `imresize()` to stretch along the x-axis and finally stretch to the length of our timebase `tv` as specified in `curve.mat` to use it in simulink.

 ___